 How to grow Primulas

-Within the genus are the Polyanthus group (image left) is the most common readily sold on line and in garden centres as winter and spring bedding.
+Within the genus are the Polyanthus group (image left) is the most common, frequently sold on line and in garden centres as winter and spring bedding.
 It is easy to think of these plants just as bedding, but there are some lovely perennial Primula which make great spring colour.

-In the first image top left is the Primrose group which includes Primular vulgaris, the lovely common primrose; there are also the Candelabra varieties centre image, and top left denticulata which as it's name suggests looks like a 'drumstick'.
+In the first image, top left, is the Primrose group which includes Primular vulgaris, the lovely common primrose; there are also the Candelabra varieties centre image, and top right P. denticulata which as it's name suggests looks like a 'drumstick'.
 Candelabra are deciduous which means they die back in the winter, but they do return reliably each year for a great spring display.
 The polyanthus and primrose groups tend to be ever green, or semi evergreen.

 Where to grow Primula